Saishrey/MusicSTORE-Ecommerce-Website/README.md

 # DBMS- Project
 # MusicSTORE Ecommerce Website

-This repo contains the log-in system for our website:
+This repo contains the code for out MusicSTORE e-commerce website:

 User can register an account, before login user need to verify his/her account.
 User will receive an OTP code sent by PHPMailer.